 The REM features in the Magic Carpet software games are all over the place, while all of them in Bob Carr’s games seem to feature his name in the first three lines, there really is no overall consistency.
-One thing is sure: Stroker, if it was really developed by Carr, it is safe to say it was his most accomplished game overall.
-These clues don’t really prove much, but they don’t really do much in disproving that Stroker might be a joke game either, credited to Carr just to mess with him.
+One thing is sure: Stroker, if it was really developed by Carr, then we can easily define it as his most accomplished game overall.
+Unfortunately, all of these clues don’t really add up to much, but they don’t really disprove that Stroker might be indeed a joke game, credited to Carr just to mess with him.

 Stroker, for 1983 sex games standards (i.e none), is actually mildly impressive for what it tries to simulate.
-While most sex games of the time were barely content in aping simple (and often much better) games, slapping some kind of naked sprites or rude content into the mix, Stroker does its own thing, really.
-The player’s attention is drown to the hand and penis on the screen, encouraged to “manipulate the organ to ejaculation.”.
+While most sex games of the time were barely content in aping simple (and often much better) games, slapping some kind of naked sprites or rude content into the mix (as Mystique were doing for their Atari porn library), Stroker does its own thing, really.
+The player’s attention is drawn to the hand and penis on the screen, encouraged to “manipulate the organ to ejaculation.”.
 But careful, because satisfaction is never easy: stroke too hard and it might be a quick inefficient orgasm, go too slow and risk losing “the patient” entirely.

 The man in Stroker is also apparently dressed in a shirt, which makes me all the more suspect about the whole masturbation bit taking place in an office.
 Some have even speculated that the act is actually being performed on someone else, because of the different colors of the skin between the face and the “peter”.
 All of this does paint an incredibly sad picture of this puffy middle-aged man, closed in the bathroom of his office, just jacking (off) away the hours, not even looking at anything remotely interesting sexually.

 Was Stroker ever commercially released?
-My conclusion is no. It never appears for sale in any of the Magic Carpet software ADs, it was never reviewed by any magazines and its origins on the internet seem to also be shrouded in mystery.
-But it is indeed strange that if Carr alone had developed something just for a quick laugh among friends, he would go to the trouble of putting the “Magic Carpet” name in it.
-Whoever dumped it must have some answers to these questions, since I do not really believe it comes from Bob Carr selling out his old tapes.
-For all intents and purpose, it might be quite easy to believe that it was done by someone else other than him.
-Someone just made a quick terrible masturbation joke in PETSCII and slapped the credits on there.
+My conclusion is no. It never appeared in any of the Magic Carpet software ads, it was never reviewed by any magazines and its origins on the internet seem to also be shrouded in mystery.
+Where did the game come from?
+Was it Carr himself who uploaded it on the internet?
+Still, even if Carr himself developed it as a joke, for a quick laugh among friends, why would he go to the trouble of putting the “Magic Carpet” name in it?
+Whoever dumped it must have at least some answers to these questions, since I do not really believe it comes from Bob Carr selling out his old tapes or someone finding it in the trash.
+For all intents and purpose, I think the answer is that Stroker was made by someone else other than him.
+A developer made a quick terrible masturbation joke in PETSCII and slapped the Magic Carpet credits on there.
 But, again, mere speculation.
-It is very clear this game was never meant to be sexually stimulating for anyone on the planet, it is obviously meant for laughs.

 The story of Magic Carpet Software – despite all of the theories and speculation – reminds us of a simpler time, where programmers were selling their simple games out of their garages, tiny zip-loc bags with simple games for all Commodore users to enjoy.
 While this article began in trying to find the origins of Stroker, it evolved into trying to clarify and reveal the history of Katharine Higby.
 While hers might not be a name as recognized as Roberta Williams or Anne Westfall, and perhaps not as talented, she was one of the pioneers among women game developers.
 But sadly, her story is so obscure that she might not ever be mentioned alongside Carole Shaw in the “Forgotten Women” column on Stylist.